rotunda-uvap/uvapweb/content/news/rotunda-imprint-seeking-user-feedback-for-its-american-history-collection/index.md

 type: news
 draft: "false"
 title: Rotunda Imprint Seeking User Feedback for its American History Collection
-description: "[Rotunda](/rotunda), UVaP's digital imprint, is seeking feedback on the user experience of its \\[American History Collection].
-If you have used this collection* for research, school, or personal interest, please consider taking a few minutes to fill in this survey, as it will greatly help develop these resources so they can be most effective for your research"
+description: Rotunda, UVaP's digital imprint, is seeking feedback on the user experience of its \[American History Collection].
+If you have used this collection* for research, school, or personal interest, please consider taking a few minutes to fill in this survey, as it will greatly help develop these resources so they can be most effective for your research
 date: 2021-06-09
 ---
 [Rotunda](/rotunda), UVaP's digital imprint, is seeking feedback on the user experience of its \[American History Collection].
 If you have used this collection* for research, school, or personal interest, please consider taking a few minutes to fill in this survey, as it will greatly help develop these resources so they can be most effective for your research: